bubbleboy14/cantools/README.md

 						  (default: dump.db)

 ## ctindex
+### Usage: ctindex [--mode=MODE] [--domain=DOMAIN] [--port=PORT]

+### Options:
+	-h, --help            show this help message and exit -m MODE, --mode=MODE  may be: 'refcount' (default - count up all foreignkey references for sort orders and such) or 'index' (assign each record a sequential integer index).
+Note regarding 'index' mode: it _must_ happen remotely;
+	                      it's generally unnecessary unless you're trying to migrate an unindexed database away from gae and need an index/key per record; it should be invoked from _outside_ -- that's right, outside -- of your project's directory (to avoid loading up a bunch of google network tools that may be crappy or cause issues outside of their normal 'dev_appserver'
+	                      environment
+	-d DOMAIN, --domain=DOMAIN
+	                      ('index' mode only) what's the domain of the target server? (default: localhost)
+	-p PORT, --port=PORT  ('index' mode only) what's the port of the target server? (default: 8080)

+As you can see, this script's behavior changes according to the backend of the target project.

+### dez
 Run this if your CTRefCount records get messed up for some reason.
 It will go through and recount everything.

+### gae
+Run this on a database with lots of missing index values.

 # Front (JS Library)